 3 Reasons to Use Link Expiration on Your Website

-With a better understanding of how link expiration can benefit you, let's take a look at some common reasons this technique is used on websites and why you should do the same.
+With a better understanding of how link expiration can benefit you, let's take a look at common situations when this technique is used on websites and why you should do the same.

 Many marketers use discounts as a way to improve conversions and increase customer relations.
 Link expirations control how you offer those discounts.
 Once they're in place, you can sit back and let the deal play out itself and not have to worry about revoking access at a later time.